 where $\Theta_D$ represents the Decoder MLP, and $\Theta_{G}$ represents the Gate MLP.
 In the end, the MS module applies the softmax function to $\{w^k\}$ as the color contribution of each subspace to form the final render results:

-\cref{eq:C_ours} needs no additional loss terms compared with the vanilla NeRF method.
-As a result, the above light-weighted MS module is able to serve as an enhancement module onto the conventional NeRF-like backbone networks, and we will show that our approach achieves significant enhancements in \cref{sec:main_res}.
+\equref{eq:C_ours} needs no additional loss terms compared with the vanilla NeRF method.
+As a result, the above light-weighted MS module is able to serve as an enhancement module onto the conventional NeRF-like backbone networks, and we will show that our approach achieves significant enhancements in \secref{sec:main_res}.